Proxy / Funder Footguns

 f"funder={funder} funder_bal={funder_balance} clob={clob_reported}")

 # The canonical balance is the funder balance.
-Alert if it diverges from clob_reported.
+Both sides are now raw

 This makes the gap visible in a single log line.
 If the signer is empty and the funder is funded, the bot's worldview is consistent and trading can proceed.
 If the signer is funded and the funder is empty, something is deeply wrong — probably a signature type misconfiguration.